 - Now go for the next circuit and repeat the process until the end.

-- Ensure that you are matching all the wires in the circuit breaker with the corresponding letters from the transfer switch.
+- Ensure that you match all the circuit breaker wires with the transfer switch’s corresponding letters.

 - Keep confirming after you’re done with each circuit.